Road to Perdition: Plot

-When the mob withdraws its money from its banks, Sullivan is forced to interrogate Rooney's accountant, Alexander Rance.
+When the mob withdraws its money from its banks, Sullivan interrogates Rooney's accountant, Alexander Rance.
 Rance stalls Sullivan until Maguire appears with a shotgun.
-Rance is killed in the crossfire; Sullivan wounds Maguire and escapes with Rooney's ledgers.
-During the escape, Maguire shoots Sullivan in the shoulder.
+During the shootout and escape, Maguire and Sullivan wound each other and Rance is killed in the crossfire.
 Sullivan collapses from his wound, and Michael drives them to a farm where an elderly couple helps Sullivan recover.

 The ledgers reveal that Connor has been embezzling from his father using dead men's names, including McGovern's.
 Believing that Rooney will give up Connor once he knows the truth, Sullivan returns to Rock Island and confronts Rooney, who is already aware of Connor's treachery.
 Sullivan states that Connor will be dead anyway once Rooney dies; Rooney still refuses to give up his son, urging Sullivan to flee with Michael and raise him to be a better man than either of them.
-Sullivan later ambushes and kills Rooney's bodyguards before reluctantly killing Rooney himself.
+Sullivan later ambushes and kills Rooney's bodyguards before reluctantly killing Rooney.
 Nitti reveals Connor's location after Sullivan promises to end the feud with Connor's death.
 Sullivan goes to the hotel room where Connor is hiding and kills him.

 The Sullivans finally reach the beach house in Perdition.
-While Michael is outside, Sullivan enters the house where Maguire shoots him in the back.
+While Michael is outside, Sullivan enters the house, where Maguire shoots him in the back.
 Michael appears and points a gun at Maguire, and Sullivan fatally shoots Maguire while he is distracted.
 Sullivan is happy that his son did not shoot, and then dies in Michael's arms.

 Michael drives the car back to the elderly couple's farm and stays with them.
 In his narration, Michael states he has not held a gun since his father's death, and when asked if his father was a good man, he simply answers, "He was my father".